wendyverdonk93/docs/content/tools/accounting/reports/report-validity.md

 ---
-title : "Financial Summary"
+title: "Report validity"
-weight: 61
+weight: 62
-meta_title: "Financial Summary - MultiSafepay Docs"
+meta_title: "Report validity - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: '.'
+aliases:
+    - /tools/reports/report-validity
 ---

-A [Financial Summary](https://merchant.multisafepay.com/financial-summary) can be exported via the MultiSafepay control.
-This report can be generated in either an XLS or PDF format.
+## Report validity

+The accountant export report can be exported until 2 years ago.
+It is not possible to generate reports beyond 2 years.